sneakysneak/docs/pages/connector-authentication/netsuite_suitetalk_rest_setup.md

 2. From the Edit Connector interface click 'Setup'

-3. Enter your Client ID, Client Secret and Account ID
+3. Enter the credentials retrieved in the above steps

 4. Click **Next**

-5. Click **Sign In**

-6. A new window will open prompting you to log in to your NetSuite account

-7. You will be presented with the message "The application is requesting permission to access..."

-8. Click **Continue**

-You should now have been redirected to Cyclr which means that the connector is authenticated and ready to use.
+The connector is now authenticated and ready to use.